ashu-the-coder/nikol_project/README.md

                                                                                      * NIKOL PROJECT*
                                                                                  (Digital Sinage System)

+                                                  Note : adjust the file path according to your system file path
                                                   STEPS:
                                                      1 .
 Create a virtual envirment for the project 2 . install and import tkinker module using pip install tkinker